Mobility Offer Allocations in Corporate Settings: Problem Description and Complexity

-In the Mobility Offer Allocation Problem, we are given a set of \emph{mobility demands}~$D$ and a fleet of \emph{vehicles}~$V$ representing resources with limited availability.
-For each mobility demand~\mbox{$d \in D$}, we are given a set of \emph{mobility offers}~$O_d$ forming the overall set of offers $O=\bigcup_{d\in D}O_d$.
-Each mobility offer $o \in O$ is associated with a \emph{cost}~\mbox{$c_o \in \mathbb{R}$} and an \emph{absence interval} $T_o = [a_o, b_o)$ with $a_o, b_o\in \mathbb{R}$ defining its start time~$a_o$ and end time~$b_o$.
+In the \emph{Mobility Offer Allocation Problem}, we are given a set of \emph{mobility demands}~$D$ and a fleet of \emph{vehicles}~$V$ representing resources with limited availability.
+For each mobility demand~\mbox{$d \in D$}, we are given a set of \emph{mobility offers}~$O_d$ forming the overall set of offers $O=\mathop{\dot{\bigcup}}_{d\in D}O_d$.
+Note that for different mobility demands $d_1 \neq d_2 \in D$ we assume the sets $O_{d_1}, O_{d_2}$ to be disjoint.
+Each mobility offer $o \in O$ is associated with a \emph{cost}~\mbox{$c_o \in \mathbb{R}$} and an \emph{journey interval} $T_o = [a_o, b_o)$ with $a_o, b_o\in \mathbb{R}$ defining its start time~$a_o$ and end time~$b_o$ (assuming $a_o < b_o$).
 The \emph{duration} of $T_o$ is denoted by $\tau_o = b_o - a_o$.
 A mobility offer might require a \emph{vehicle}, so $v_o \in V \cup \{\ast\}$ specifies for each offer $o\in O$ either the required vehicle or $\ast$ if no vehicle is needed (e.g., if the mobility offer corresponds to using public transport).

 The problem is to \emph{select} exactly one mobility offer for each demand such that the total cost of the selected offers is minimal while overall feasibility is ensured.
-Feasibility is achieved if for each pair of selected offers $o_1, o_2 \in O$ with $v_{o_1} = v_{o_2} \not= \ast$ it holds that $T_{o_1}\cap T_{o_2} =\emptyset$, i.e., the absence intervals of all selected offers that use the same vehicle do not overlap.
+Feasibility is achieved if for each pair of selected offers $o_1, o_2 \in O$ with $v_{o_1} = v_{o_2} \not= \ast$ it holds that $T_{o_1}\cap T_{o_2} =\emptyset$, i.e., the journey intervals of all selected offers that use the same vehicle do not overlap.